apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   actual combat advantage, which isn't really something this mod is meant to do (though I suppose our vehicle handling technically applies to that).
 * The Vault Card Chest-opening tweak does *not* work in Pyre of Stars.
+* The door you have to slide under to retrieve the umbrella for Claptrap in Bad Reception acts a bit weirdly, and is probably pretty easy to just run through now.
+* The locker holding Ember's tools, in Freddie's lair in Impound Deluxe, doesn't open all the way when BUD Bot opens it up for you.
+  The tools are still easily-grabbable, though.
+* Oletta ends up teleporting a bit during the Obsidian Forest side mission Lost and Found, when she first jumps down onto the rooftops.
 * Speed of camera that moves in/out of Photo Mode?
 * Ammo containers seem to not always attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and